bergstromcbb/resoluteCodeChallenge/readme.md

 The database contains a json object that contains all the items used in the form.
 Once entered, the information is then queried to get the counts for the ranking page.

-An axios ajax component powers the search field and once you have entered a month with an entry the drop down shows you the dates in that month or tell you that there aren’t any available.
+An axios ajax component powers the search field and once you have entered a month containing an entry the drop down shows you the dates in that month or tells you that there aren’t any available.

-The app has been deployed to heroku so that the server can run and app be viewed and used
+The app has been deployed to heroku so that the server can run and app be viewed and used.

-there is also a mocha test that can be run if you down load the app and run it locally.
+There is also a mocha test that can be run if you download the app and run it locally.

 In response to code challenge: